-Hi, Liz here from the workroom in my shop Redo Your Furniture (aka Frame and Frills) Did you know you can paint upholstery?!
+Hi, Liz here.
+Did you know you can paint upholstery?!

 Not all paint is meant for this, but so many have great results painting upholstery using Fusion Mineral Paints, I had to give it a try.

 We know how well Fusion Mineral Paint is for furniture, right?!
 But what some don’t know is that it can be used for upholstery too!
 I’ve had clients paint leather, vinyl even velvet with Fusion Mineral Paint and have great success stories with it.
 Here’s what I’ve learned through the process…

 The number 1 question is how does it feel when it’s all done… I’ll get to that at the end of this post.
 Before that though, let’s chat about what type of upholstery is best to paint.
 Highly textured upholstery, like chenille and velvets might not be ideal for painting, though some people have painted velvets sucessfully… I’d recommend testing first.
 Vinyl can be painted, but first I’d use Ultra Grip to be sure the paint adhered well.
 Also, with vinyl, sometimes it can get tacky after painted.
 That seems to be alleviated with a top coat of Fusion Tough Coat, but again, testing an inconspicuous spot is recommended.

 This kid’s rocking chair is upholstered with a printed cotton.
 It was clean, but had water stains on it that didn’t look very nice, so I figured this would be the perfect thing to try it on… it was painting or reupholstering, which is so expensive!
 To try painting first was a no brainer.